sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 - **while loop:** Repeats as long as a condition is true.
 - **break:** Stops the loop.
 - **continue:** Skips the current iteration.

+## 🌟 Day 17 - Nested Loops and Pattern Printing

+### 🔹 Topics Covered
+- Nested loops
+- Using `for` loops inside another loop
+- Star pattern printing

+### 🧩 Summary
+Nested loops help us work with multiple levels of repetition.
+They are commonly used to create patterns, handle 2D data, and nested structures.
+Today’s practice included printing square and triangle star patterns.